TLS Courses

 LA 531a Criminal Law - 3 Hours

-This course teaches students how to deal with substantive criminal law problems in both practical and policy terms.
-The course inquires into the proper scope and objectives of criminal law, limitations on the State's power to define criminal liability, and general principles of liability and defenses for offenses against the person and property.
-The course also provides an opportunity for critical examination of statutes at an early stage in the law student's career.
+Students learn how to deal with substantive criminal law problems in both practical and policy terms.
+Students inquire into the proper scope and objectives of criminal law, limitations on the state's power to define criminal liability, and general principles of liability and defenses for offenses against the person and property.
+Students are also provided with an opportunity for critical examination of statutes at an early stage in the law student's career.
 Delivery Mode: Traditional Juris Doctor.

 LA 531x Criminal Law - 3 Hours

-This course teaches students how to deal with substantive criminal law problems in both practical and policy terms.
-The course inquires into the proper scope and objectives of criminal law, limitations on the State's power to define criminal liability, and general principles of liability and defenses for offenses against the person and property.
-The course also provides an opportunity for critical examination of statutes at an early stage in the law student's career.
-Delivery mode: JD Flex Track.
+Students learn how to deal with substantive criminal law problems in both practical and policy terms.
+Students inquire into the proper scope and objectives of criminal law, limitations on the state's power to define criminal liability, and general principles of liability and defenses for offenses against the person and property.
+Students are also provided with an opportunity for critical examination of statutes at an early stage in the law student's career.
+Delivery Mode: Flex Juris Doctor.

 LA 541 Torts 1 - 3 Hours

-This course covers the civil laws governing compensation for injury to person and property.
-Torts 1 focuses on intentional torts and defenses, negligence and defenses, wrongful death, survival, statute of limitations, immunities, and vicarious liability.
+Students learn the civil laws governing compensation for injury to person and property.
+Students focus on intentional torts and defenses, negligence and defenses, wrongful death, survival, statute of limitations, immunities, and vicarious liability.
 Delivery Mode: Traditional Juris Doctor.

 LA 541x Torts 1 - 3 Hours

-This course covers the civil laws governing compensation for injury to person and property.
-Torts 1 focuses on intentional torts and defenses, negligence and defenses, wrongful death, survival, statute of limitations, immunities, and vicarious liability.
-Delivery Mode: JD Flex Track.
+Students learn the civil laws governing compensation for injury to person and property.
+Students focus on intentional torts and defenses, negligence and defenses, wrongful death, survival, statute of limitations, immunities, and vicarious liability.
+Delivery Mode: Flex Juris Doctor.

 LA 542 Torts 2 - 3 Hours

-This course covers the civil laws governing compensation for injury to person and property.
-Torts 2 studies strict liability, products liability, nuisance, defamation, invasion of privacy, civil rights, misuse of legal procedure, intentional and negligent misrepresentation, business torts and familial relationships, torts in the age of statutes, and compensation systems as substitutes for tort law.
+Students learn the civil laws governing compensation for injury to person and property.
+Students study strict liability, products liability, nuisance, defamation, invasion of privacy, civil rights, misuse of legal procedure, intentional and negligent misrepresentation, business torts and familial relationships, torts in the age of statutes, and compensation systems as substitutes for tort law.
 Delivery Mode: Traditional Juris Doctor.

 LA 542x Torts 2 - 3 Hours

-This course covers the civil laws governing compensation for injury to person and property.
-Torts 2 studies strict liability, products liability, nuisance, defamation, invasion of privacy, civil rights, misuse of legal procedure, intentional and negligent misrepresentation, business torts and familial relationships, torts in the age of statutes, and compensation systems as substitutes for tort law.
-Delivery Mode: JD Flex Track.
+Students learn the civil laws governing compensation for injury to person and property.
+Students study strict liability, products liability, nuisance, defamation, invasion of privacy, civil rights, misuse of legal procedure, intentional and negligent misrepresentation, business torts and familial relationships, torts in the age of statutes, and compensation systems as substitutes for tort law.
+Delivery Mode: Flex Juris Doctor.

 LA 545 Human Trafficking: Law and Policy (Cambodia) - 1-3 Hours

-This study abroad course in Cambodia introduces students to the international and domestic laws and policies governing the various forms of human trafficking (forced labor, sexual exploitation, and other modern forms of slavery).
-Cambodia is considered a source, transit, and destination state for many forms of human trafficking.
-Therefore, the course educates students on Cambodia's history and legal responses to the Cambodian genocide and to human trafficking.
-Students learn about and analyze the diplomatic and policy tools used by governments, non-governmental organizations, and other institutions to combat this problem, including foreign aid, local investment, education, and economic development.
-Students meet with multilateral organizations, government officials, NGOs, survivors? organizations, and other individuals involved in the anti-trafficking movement.
-This course is repeatable for up to 3 units total.
+In this study abroad course in Cambodia, students are introduced to international and domestic laws and policies governing various forms of human trafficking, including forced labor, sexual exploitation, and other modern forms of slavery.
+Cambodia is considered a source, transit, and destination country for many forms of human trafficking.
+Students explore Cambodia's history as well as its legal responses to the Cambodian genocide and human trafficking.
+Students examine the diplomatic and policy tools employed by governments, non-governmental organizations, and other institutions to combat trafficking, including foreign aid, local investment, education, and economic development.
+Students have the opportunity to meet with multilateral organizations, government officials, NGOs, survivor organizations, and other key individuals involved in the anti-trafficking movement.
+LA 545 is repeatable for up to 3 units.
 Delivery Mode: Traditional Juris Doctor.

 LA 559 Legal Research and Writing 1: Objective Writing - 3 Hours

-This course introduces students to fundamental legal reasoning, research (both online and book/hard copy), and writing skills in the context of objective legal documents.
-Students learn to identify, use, and analyze primary and secondary legal authorities to solve legal problems, and how to structure and draft legal memoranda.
-Course meets practical skills requirement.
+Students are introduced to fundamental legal reasoning, research (both online and in print), and writing skills within the context of objective legal documents.
+Students learn to identify, utilize, and analyze primary and secondary legal authorities to solve legal problems, as well as how to structure and draft legal memoranda.
+LA 559 meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 560b Legal Research and Writing 2: Persuasive Writing - 3 Hours

-This course helps students develop their analytical, writing, and research skills in the advocacy context.
+Students develop their analytical, writing, and research skills in the advocacy context.
 Students produce litigation documents including a pre-trial motion and an appellate brief.
 Students are also required to participate in an oral argument competition to practice oral advocacy skills.
-Course meets practical skills requirement.
+LA 560b meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 560d Legal Writing: Litigation Skills - 3 Hours

-This course is designed to provide legal writing experience to students interested in civil litigation, such as the drafting of demand letters, complaints, answers and other responsive pleadings, discovery, discovery responses, law and motion and pre-trial documents.
-It focuses upon areas of legal writing commonly associated with and required in civil litigation.
-It is designed to simulate attorney case handling in a civil litigation setting.
-Students will be provided with a class hypothetical based upon a real civil case and will be taught how to handle the case as a practicing attorney.
-Course meets practical skills requirement.
+Students are provided legal writing experience in civil litigation, including the drafting of demand letters, complaints, answers and other responsive pleadings, discovery, discovery responses, motions, and pre-trial documents.
+Students focus on the legal writing skills commonly required in civil litigation.
+Students have the opportunity to simulate attorney case handling in a civil litigation setting.
+Using a class hypothetical based on a real civil case, students will learn how to manage the case as practicing attorneys.
+LA 560d meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 560e Legal Writing: Transactional Skills - 3 Hours

-This course is designed to provide legal writing experience to students interested in transactional civil practice.
-It focuses upon areas of legal writing commonly associated with and required in transactional civil practice, such as, opinion letters, letters to opposing counsel, commonly utilized contractual provisions, mutual settlements and releases, clauses related to indemnification and hold harmless agreements, anti-competition provisions, and confidentiality agreements.
-Course meets practical skills requirement.
+Students are provided legal writing experience in transactional civil practice.
+Students focus on legal writing commonly associated with and required in transactional civil practice including opinion letters, letters to opposing counsel, commonly utilized contractual provisions, mutual settlements and releases, clauses related to indemnification and hold harmless agreements, anti-competition provisions, and confidentiality agreements.
+LA 560e meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

-This course focuses on Contracts, Criminal Law, Criminal Procedure, and Torts for the Multistate Bar Examination portion of the California Bar Exam.
+Students focus on contracts, criminal law, criminal procedure, and torts for the multiple-choice portion of the California Bar Exam.
 Students review the substantive law, practice extensively, develop time management strategies, and identify areas for improvement.
 Delivery Mode: Traditional Juris Doctor.

-This course focuses on Civil Procedure, Constitutional Law, Evidence, and Property for the Multistate Bar Examination portion of the California Bar Exam.
+Students focus on civil procedure, constitutional law, evidence, and property for the multiple-choice portion of the California Bar Exam.
 Students review the substantive law, practice extensively, develop time management strategies, and identify areas for improvement.
 Delivery Mode: Traditional Juris Doctor.

 LA 567 Mastering the Performance Test - 1 Hour

-This course focuses on the California Bar Exam Performance Test.
-In this course, we will develop time management strategies and approaches for how to organize and outline the test.
-Additionally, this course will provide the opportunity to complete several Performance Tests and receive personalized feedback.
+Students focus on the California Bar Exam Performance Test.
+Students develop time management strategies and approaches for how to organize and outline the test.
+Additionally, students complete several Performance Tests and receive personalized feedback.
+Prerequisites: LA 559 & LA 560b.
 Delivery Mode: Traditional Juris Doctor.

 LA 599x FYLSX Skills - 3 Hours

-This course consists of a substantive law review of each subject tested on the California First-Year Law Students?
-Examination (FYLSX).
-In addition to the review of the substantive law, students receive extensive practice at both essay exam writing and multiple choice questions.
-This practice provides integration of the law and exam skills and is the means by which students earn their grades in this course.
-Approaches, checklists, and writing techniques are the focus throughout the course to enhance issue spotting, analysis, and application skills, which are necessary skills to pass the FYLSX.
-Delivery mode: JD Flex Track.
+Students engage in a substantive law review of each subject tested on the California First-Year Law Students' Examination (FYLSX).
+Students also extensively practice in both essay exam writing and multiple-choice questions.
+Students focus on approaches, checklists, and writing techniques to enhance issue spotting, analysis, and application skills, which are necessary skills to pass the FYLSX.
+Delivery mode: Flex Juris Doctor.

 LA 600i Constitutional Law 1 - 3 Hours

-This course covers the structure and powers of the federal government and selected topics regarding the relationship of the branches of the federal government to each other and to the states, as well as an introduction to due process and equal protection.
+Students explore the structure and powers of the federal government and focus on selected topics regarding the relationship of the branches of the federal government to each other and to the states.
 Delivery Mode: Traditional Juris Doctor.

 LA 601i Constitutional Law 2 - 3 Hours